w3c/hcls-fhir-rdf/scripts/owl-safe-lists/README.md

 * rdf:rest --> fhir:rdfRest (an owl:ObjectProperty)
 * rdf:nil --> fhir:rdfNil

 The scripts below perform such conversions, and are provided as a convenience.
-Additional contributions are welcomed if you have other means of working around this issue.
+Additional contributions are welcomed if you have other means of working around this problem.

 ## Scripts
 * SPARQL